According to the Federal Statistical Office, the average life expectancy in Germany is currently around 83 years for women and 78 for men.

 Records for Germany as a whole only began in 1992 – the average back then was 158 minutes.

-Before coronavirus restrictions devastated the tourist industry, Germans were particularly keen travellers.
+Before the Covid pandemic hit, Germans were particularly keen travellers.

 In 2019, 74 percent of Germans headed abroad for a holiday, more than ever before according to a study by the German Research Foundation for Holidays and Travel.